 I have used fresh pomegranate juice but you can make the same mousse with ready pomegranate juice. the mousse has a wonderful taste of the pomegranate.
 It is smooth and creamy, plus healthy too. in the recipe details, I have mentioned both ways of making the mousse with cashew milk and dairy milk.

 If you are looking for more eggless recipes then do check:

 If you made this recipe, please be sure to rate it in the recipe card below.
 Sign Up for my email newsletter or you can follow me on Instagram, Facebook, Youtube, Pinterest or Twitter for more vegetarian inspirations.

 - 2 large pomegranates - yields approx 2 cups of pomegranate arils and approx 1.25 cup juice

 - 5 to 6 tablespoon organic golden sugar or unrefined cane sugar, adjust accordingly

-- 10-12 strands of agar agar, approx 2 tbsp of chopped agar-agar
+- 10 to 12 strands of agar agar - approx 2 tablespoon of chopped agar-agar

 - 2 cups cashew milk or dairy milk or almond milk - check the notes below on how to make cashew milk